A. Qualifications for a bishop.

 ii.
 Going to seminary doesn’t make one qualified for spiritual leadership.
 Being a good talker doesn’t make one qualified for spiritual leadership.
 Natural or spiritual gifts in themselves do not qualify one for spiritual leadership.
 What one gives in money or volunteer time does not qualify them for spiritual leadership.
 What qualifies a man for spiritual leadership is godly character – and godly character established according to these clear criteria.

 b.
 Then must be: However, this is not a rigid list which demands perfection in all areas; they are both goals to reach for and general criteria for selection.
-One looks at this list and asks, "Does the man in question desire all these things with his whole heart?"
-"Does that desire show itself in his life?"
-"Are there others available who better fulfill the requirements of this list?"
+When looking for church leaders, one should look at this list and ask:

 c.
-Must be: As well, these qualifications are valuable for every person - not only those who aspire to leadership.
+Must be: As well, these qualifications are valuable for every person, and not only those who aspire to leadership.
 They are clear indicators of godly character and spiritual maturity and they can give a true measure of a man.

 3. (2b-7) A list of qualifications for leaders in the church.